dearingdbk/wxsensors/README.md

 ## License

-Copyright (C) 2025 dearingdbk
+Copyright (C) 2025

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License]

 ## Author